Dogging work is:

 - the load is to be lifted within the view of the operator at all times

-- standard lifting procedures have been documented and signed-off by the dogger, rigger or engineer
+- standard lifting procedures have been documented and signed-off by the dogger, rigger or competent person

 - the person has been trained and deemed competent in the documented lifting procedures